-If you do not meet the conditions above but would still like to apply for a Child Arrangement Order, it is possible to obtain permission from the Courts.
+If you do not meet the conditions above but would still like to apply for a Child Arrangement Order, it is possible to obtain permission from the courts.
 For example, grandparents or aunties/uncles may need to obtain permission if they do not meet the requirements above.

-Read more about Grandparent Rights.
+Read more about Grandparents Rights.